Blair Kamin: Awards

-Published in 1998, Kamin’s six-part series, “Reinventing the Lakefront” shed light on numerous problems along the city's shoreline, such as the disparity between lakefront parks bordered by largely white and affluent areas on Chicago's North Side and those lined by black and poor neighborhoods on the city's South Side.
-Following the publication of the deeply reported essays, Mayor Richard M. Daley and the Chicago Park District authorized comprehensive plans for four of Chicago’s seven lakefront parks, an area of nearly 2,000 acres and more than 10 miles of shoreline.
+Published in 1998, Kamin's six-part series, “Reinventing the Lakefront” shed light on numerous problems along the city's shoreline, such as the disparity between lakefront parks bordered by largely white and affluent areas on Chicago's North Side and those lined by black and poor neighborhoods on the city's South Side.
+Following the publication of the deeply reported essays, Mayor Richard M. Daley and the Chicago Park District authorized comprehensive plans for four of Chicago's seven lakefront parks, an area of nearly 2,000 acres and more than 10 miles of shoreline.
 In addition, the city altered its plan for a former U.S. Steel site on the far south lakefront, bringing the total area affected by the series to almost 2,500 acres and 12 miles of shoreline.

 Kamin's 1999 Pulitzer entry in criticism consisted of four parts of the six-part lakefront series, plus six other works of criticism on subjects ranging from the renovation of the North Michigan Avenue Marriott Hotel to an addition to Chicago's Adler Planetarium.
 After the first round of the two-round Pulitzer judging, his entry was moved from the criticism category to the beat reporting category.
 The Chicago Reader described the situation as one in which "every jury that read his stories wanted someone else to judge them".
 One of the criticism jurors described the dilemma "He seems to do some investigative reporting and some advocacy editorializing, and some members of the panel didn't quite know what to make of it.
 So we did the cowardly thing and sent it to another panel."
 But the Pulitzer Prize Board, which has the ultimate authority, reversed the decision and moved Kamin's entry back to criticism.
 Kamin's Pulitzer Prize citation praised "his lucid coverage of city architecture, including an influential series supporting the development of Chicago's lakefront area.”

 Kamin is the recipient of 45 awards.
 Among his other honors are the George Polk Award for Criticism (1996), the American Institute of Architects' Institute Honor for Collaborative Achievement (1999) and the AIA's Presidential Citation, conferred in 2004.
 In 2013, the Society of Architectural Historians recognized him with an award for excellence in architectural criticism.
 From 1993 to 2019, he won or shared 16 Peter Lisagor Awards for Exemplary Journalism from the Chicago Headline Club.
 Kamin also was part of the collaborative team that won the 2003 National Magazine Award for General Excellence for the Architectural Record.
 He has twice served as a Pulitzer Prize juror.
+In 2023, he was named to the design team selection committee for the Fallen Journalists Memorial in Washington, D.C.